Healthy Homes Assessment Korokoro

 Starting 1 July 2024

-• All rental homes have to meet the Healthy Homes Standard regardless of the time of the first day of tenancy.
+• All rental houses must comply with the Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes